codeigniter4/shield/docs/customization/login_identifier.md

 # Customizing Login Identifier

 If your application has a need to use something other than `email` or `username`, you may specify any valid column within the `users` table that you may have added.

 This allows you to easily use phone numbers, employee or school IDs, etc. as the user identifier.
-You must implement the following steps to set this up:
+You must implement the following steps to set this up.

 This only works with the Session authenticator.

+!!! note

+    By default, Shield requires users to register their email and password.
+    Further customization is required beyond the steps on this page to remove emails from user registrations.

 ## Create Migration File